mitchbr/mitchbr/recipe_api.md

 ![The API Structure](images/RecipeApi/awsDiagram.png)

 As seen in this diagram, both the recipes and ingredients endpoints call AWS Relational Database Service (RDS).
-I chose this service so I could use a MySQL database, and allow my to flex many SQL capabilities.
+I chose this service so I could use a MySQL database, and allow me to utilize many SQL capabilities.
 For example, I plan to be able to 'Filter' and 'Sort' by data in my apps in the future.
 In addition to this, I would like to be able to find 'similar recipes' by using the ingredients table.

 The images endpoints go straight to S3.
 I did this to simplify implementation of image storage, and I have found S3 to be the best method for storing large amounts of data in formats like images.